 Domoic acid, a powerful toxin is most frequently the reason for razor clam closures.
 This toxin occurs naturally and is not new to the west coast., our understanding of it however is: Domoic acid and PSP

 Seasonal closures (July 15 to September 30) on Clatsop beaches are in place to protect juvenile clams, which are most vulnerable at those times.
 See our life history or wastage pages for background on this aspect of the season.

 Can I cook, freeze, or cut these toxins out?

 No, since the toxin is a chemical it cannot be cooked out as in the bacteria found in other meats.
 Razor clams store this microscopic toxin in many fleshy places within their bodies so physical removal is impossible.
 Domoic acid and PSP

 Do razor clams move up and down the beach?

 No, razor clams cannot move horizontally along the beach, vertical movement however is common for clams adjusting to shifting sands, heavy surf, and predators.
-See our razor clam behavior page for more information.
+Razor clam behavior